 The vast majority of protein products are sold as powders to be mixed with water or milk.
 Most of them contain, as their principal ingredient, milk protein (whey protein and/or casein) but egg and soy proteins are also fairly common.
 These products are designed to be a convenient source of high-quality protein to meet the well-established increased needs of athletes and individuals who participate in heavy exercise.

 But do you eat the right kinds of protein?
-ESSNA has a guide (coming soon!).
+ESSNA has a guide - visit our Watch Your Protein page for more information!

 Amino acids are simply the building blocks that make up proteins, which are digested and metabolised by the body from the food we eat.